aaron-prindle/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 As we get feedback from our design partners, if there is a necessity to extend the above AST logic that is used for linting to instead allow for full support of n-deep nested typedefs we will implement re-discovering the chain of typedefs and implement nested typedef for IDL tags.

 ### Migration Plan

+Starting in v1.35, this plan is augmented to support two parallel tracks:
+1.  **Migration:** The ongoing, community-driven effort to convert existing handwritten validation to DV, as detailed below.
+This track continues to be governed by the `DeclarativeValidation` and `DeclarativeValidationTakeover` feature gates.
+2.  **Native Adoption (DV-Only):** Enabling new APIs and features (like DRA) to implement their validation rules using *only* Declarative Validation, without a handwritten fallback.
+These "DV-Only" rules are permanently enabled and are not controlled by feature gates.

+The following phases primarily describe the **Migration** track, while native adoption occurs as new APIs are developed.

+#### Supporting New APIs with "DV-Only" Validation

+To simplify development for new Kubernetes workstreams, we will allow them to implement validation logic using only DV tags.
+This "DV-Only" approach means that for any new validation rule, developers are not required to write corresponding handwritten Go code.

+This establishes DV as the permanent and authoritative source of validation for these new rules.
+To achieve this, the implementation distinguishes between validations that are migrated from handwritten code and those that are "DV-Only".
+This allows DV-Only rules to be always-on for a given type, while the feature gates continue to manage the phased rollout of the migrated rules for that same type, as described in the "Behavior for Mixed Validation Scenarios" section.
+This provides a clear path for new features to leverage the benefits of DV immediately.

+---

 This plan outlines the steps involved in migrating Kubernetes API validation from handwritten code to a declarative approach using validation tags and code generation.
 The process of migration will be incremental and community-driven.